Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 Best for enthusiasts who want the thickest foam

-• Thickest foam in test
+• Thickest foam of the field

 • Metal-quality build